 SONI is responsible for the planning and operation of the transmission network within Northern Ireland.
-We have a licence obligation to produce both a TDPNI annually and to contribute to a European Ten-Year Network Development Plan (TYNDP) every two years.
+We have a licence obligation to produce a TDPNI annually and as per European requirements we contribute to a European Ten-Year Network Development Plan (TYNDP) every two years.

-NIE Networks is responsible for the development and maintenance of the transmission system, including asset replacement projects, in accordance with the
+NIE Networks is responsible for the development and maintenance of the transmission system, including asset replacement projects, in accordance with the Transmission Interface Arrangements (TIA).
+SONI reviews all asset replacement proposals and these are incorporated in this Plan.